erayanz/SpacePath/README.md

 # SpacePath
 SpacePath is an educational iOS application developed using Swift and SwiftUI designed to introduce beginners to the fundamentals of space, astronomy, and planetary science.

-This GitHub repository provides the complete source code for the app, offering a practical example of:
+### This GitHub repository provides the complete source code for the app, offering a practical example of:

-SwiftUI implementation for a clean, cross-platform user interface.
+- SwiftUI implementation for a clean, cross-platform user interface.

-Integrating external Swift libraries (e.g., for 3D visualizations or AR features).
+- Integrating external Swift libraries (e.g., for 3D visualizations or AR features).

-Structuring a feature-rich educational application for iOS.
+- Structuring a feature-rich educational application for iOS.

-It serves as a valuable learning resource for both space enthusiasts and aspiring iOS developers looking to build engaging educational content.
+- It serves as a valuable learning resource for both space enthusiasts and aspiring iOS developers looking to build engaging educational content.

-Key Features (Examples to include in the README)
+### Key Feature:

 Interactive Solar System Models: Explore planets with 3D models and key statistical data.